linhaowei1/NLPDL-2025Fall/hw1/assignment1.md

 >   """
 >   ...
 >```
+>
+>No pytest cases are provided for this problem, please make sure your implementation is correct.

 ## 3.6 LSTM LM

 In contrast to the Transformer block, managing the decoding pipeline for a single LSTM and stacking multiple LSTM layers are both non-trivial tasks.
-Therefore, we advise implementing an intermediate `LSTM` module to encapsulate the computational logic for a stack of LSTM cells.
+Therefore, we advise implementing an intermediate LSTM module to encapsulate the computational logic for a stack of LSTM cells.

 In a stacked LSTM, data flows along two axes: the **time axis** (across timesteps) and the **layer axis** (across stacked layers).
 A common and effective scheduling strategy is to process all layers for a single timestep before proceeding to the next.
 This means at `t=0`, the input passes through `Layer 1` → `Layer 2` → … → `Layer N`; the computation then advances to `t=1`.
 This layer-first approach is straightforward to implement and sufficient for our lab.
 While other strategies—such as processing an entire sequence layer-by-layer—are theoretically possible, they are rarely used in practice.
 We will therefore use the simple timestep-by-timestep, layer-by-layer progression and will not require more advanced scheduling.

 If you are familiar with RNN implementations in PyTorch, you may know that iterating through timesteps can be complex.
 This is especially true when using mask or length tensors to handle variable-length sequences in a batched training setting.
 Functions like `torch.nn.utils.rnn.pack_padded_sequence()` and `torch.nn.utils.rnn.pad_packed_sequence()` are designed to convert padded batches into a "packed" format and back again.
 PyTorch uses specialized CUDA kernels to process packed data, which improves efficiency by skipping computations on padded positions.
 However, **for this assignment, we will use a simplified data loader with uniform sequence lengths in the next part to avoid this complexity**, so you do not need to concern yourself with these functions.

->**Problem 3.6: Implementing the LSTM (3points)**
+>**Problem 3.6: Implementing the LSTM (3 points)**
 >
->Implement a `LSTM` as a `torch.nn.Module` to manage the forward logics of multi-layer LSTM.
+>Implement `LSTM` as a `torch.nn.Module` to manage the forward logics of multi-layer LSTM.
 >
 >The following interface is recommended:
 >